ucsd-ml-arts/ml-art-final-tymo/README.md

 ## Results

 Documentation of your results in an appropriate format, both links to files and a brief description of their contents:
+- What you include here will very much depend on the format of your final project
   - image files (`.jpg`, `.png` or whatever else is appropriate)
+  - 3d models
   - move files (uploaded to youtube or vimeo due to github file size limits)
   - ... some other form

 ## Technical Notes